Negative Feedback in Op amp and Closed Loop Gain of Op amp

 Closed Loop Gain of Op Amp

-When we connect a feedback resistance and a resistance in series with the inverting input terminal of an op-amp as shown in the above picture, the gain of the system just becomes the negative ratio of feedback resistance to input resistance.
-The operational amplifier has its own gain.
-The gain is practically very large and ideally, it is infinity.
-We can impose a predetermined gain to the system irrespective of op amp’s own gain (open loop gain).
-We do this by choosing the appropriate values of series input resistance (Ri) and feedback resistance (Rf).
-The gain of the op-amp system should be
+When we connect a feedback resistor and a resistance in series with the inverting input terminal of an op amp, the system’s gain becomes the negative ratio of the feedback resistance to the input resistance.
+The op amp has its own very large gain, ideally infinite.
+By choosing the appropriate values of series input resistance (Ri) and feedback resistance (Rf), we can set the system’s gain regardless of the op amp’s own gain (open loop gain).

-To understand the closed loop gain of an 741 op amp, let us go through an example.
-741 operational amplifier has following perameters.
+To understand the closed loop gain of a 741 op amp, let’s look at an example.
+The 741 operational amplifier has the following parameters:

 Let us find the closed loop gain of the op amp when we connect a 10 kΩ resistance in series with the inverting terminal and a 20kΩ resistance as feedback path.